tihmstar/tsschecker/README.md

 * Can check signing status for default iOS versions and beta ipsws (by specifying a `BuildManifest.plist`)
 * Works without specifying any device relevant values to check signing status, but can be used to save blobs when given an ECID and the option `--print-tss-response` (although there are better tools to do this).

-tsschecker is not only meant to be used to check signing status, but also to explore Apple's TSS servers.
+tsschecker not only can be used to check firmware signing status or save APTickets, but can also explore Apple's TSS servers.
 By using all of its customization possibilities, you might discover a combination of devices and iOS versions that is now getting signed but wasn't getting signed before.

-### About nonces:
+### About APNonces:
-_default generators for saving tickets:_
+_default generators for saving APTickets:_
-* `0xbd34a880be0b53f3` // used on Electra / Chimera jailbreaks
+* `0xbd34a880be0b53f3` - used on the Electra and Chimera jailbreak programs.
-* `0x1111111111111111` // used on unc0ver jailbreak
+* `0x1111111111111111` - used on the unc0ver jailbreak program.

+_some more generic nonce generators provided by tihmstar:_
+* `0xbd34a880be0b53f3`
+* `0x9d0b5b5ff92fff23`
+* `0x4bb8834ba6444b50`
+* `0x698337f5a79c3292`
+* `0xedeeb72d7575e360`

-Nonce collision method isn't actual now, because we've [checkm8](https://github.com/axi0mx/ipwndfu) low-level exploit.
+Note: the Nonce collision method isn't needed anymore, because we now got the [checkm8](https://github.com/axi0mx/ipwndfu) Bootrom exploit.

 # Dependencies
 *  ## Bundled libs